Kinsammy/Kinsammy/README.md

 - 👯 I’m looking to collaborate on a project to gain experience and broaden my knowledge

-- 🤔 I’m looking for help with...
+- 🤔 I’m looking for more explorations

 - 💬 Ask me about Java, Python, JavaScript, Spring Boot, Django, Html, CSS